Get Financially Fit

 You’ll need to take your complaint directly to the lender.
 If that fails, you can complain to the Information Commissioner’s Office.
 They control how companies share your data.

 This post was written and compiled by the credit experts behind LOQBOX – a completely free way to build your credit history by saving a little each month.
-To sign up or read more about the clever way LOQBOX works, head to LOQBOX.com.
+Read more about the clever way LOQBOX helps you build your credit score.

 This is part of our Two-minute Money blog series – unlocking the secrets of the financial system, two minutes at a time.